rubricreward/r3/README.md

 - **🧠 Reasoning Tasks**: Focuses on math and code evaluations using datasets like *Math-Step-DPO-10K* and *AceCodePair-300K*, with annotations targeting correctness and reasoning quality.
 - **✅ Classification & Factuality**: Encompasses factual consistency, summarization quality, and NLI tasks.
 Key datasets: *GLUE*, *SuperGLUE*, *SummEval*, *FeedbackCollection*, *PreferenceCollection*, and *EVOUNA*.
 These span both rubric-driven binary classification and pairwise preference setups.

-Together, this diverse dataset mix powers R3’s generalization and robustness across evaluation dimensions and task formats.
+This diverse dataset mix powers R3's generalization and robustness across evaluation dimensions and task formats.

-## Setup Instruction
+## ⚙️ Setup Instruction

 Python 3.10 or higher are recommended.
 To install required dependencies, simply run `pip install -e .` as it will automatically setup everything.
 Details of dependencies are in `setup.py`.